· Mark Davis · general · 10 min read

 As your startup scales, keeping track of every activity becomes increasingly difficult, which can lead to compliance lapses or defaults.
 D&O insurance is your safeguard, ensuring that legal expenses and penalties don’t erode the gains you’ve worked so hard to achieve.

 Moreover, D&O insurance can help attract investors, many of whom will require a seat on the board.
-Investors are often hesitant to join a company without proper insurance coverage, as it signals a lack of foresight and risk management.
+Investors are often hesitant to join a company without proper insurance coverage, as it signals a lack of foresight and risk management (PwC, 2024).
 Having D&O insurance in place not only protects your current leadership but also demonstrates to potential investors that you’re serious about safeguarding your business and its stakeholders.

 Consider these scenarios where D&O insurance can be a lifesaver: